skumar-ml/clip_ast/README.md

 1. **Stage 1**: Fine-tune all transformer blocks, collect AdamW statistics
 2. **Stage 2**: Select top-K important parameters per block, fine-tune with self-consistency losses

+## Random Selection Baseline
+I added an option to randomly select the sub-blocks for finetuning.
+I wanted to use this as a baseline to compare against their selection approach.
+I didn't end up pursuing further, since I was having reproducibility issues.

+## DASSL Modification
+I made a small modification to DASSL's optimizer.py to pass in an EPS parameter to the AdamW optimizer.
+You will also need to make this modification to your own copy of the DASSL repo if you want control over the EPS parameter.

 ## License

 This open-source implementation is provided as-is for research purposes.